Lramseyer/vaporview/README.md

 Signals may be added or removed through VaporView view container.
 Click on the VaporView Activity Bar icon, and it will show the netlist for the opened waveform file as well as the signals displayed in the tab.

+### Adding Signals

-To Add a signal, simply check the box next to the netlist signal ID in the "Netlist" view.
+To Add a signal, simply check the box next for the netlist element in the "Netlist" view.
 It will also show in the "Displayed Signals" view.

+**New in 1.4.1:** Signals can also be added by dragging and dropping them from the netlist view to the viewer.
+Make sure to hold **Shift** before dropping them into the viewer (this is a VScode limitation.)

+### Removing Signals

 To remove a signal, that signal can be un-checked from either the "Netlist" view or the "Displayed Signals" view.
 From the viewer, you can either select the signal you would like to remode and hit **Delete**, or right click on a signal in the viewer and select **remove signal** from the menu.

+### Other less common ways

-To add or remove multiple signals, select the signals you would like to add or remove, right click and select **Add/Remove selected signals** from the menu.
+Multiple signals can be added or removed by selecting the signals you would like to add or remove, and then right click and select **Add/Remove selected signals** from the menu.

-Signals can also be added by clicking on a link in the terminal with the full signal path.
+Signals can be added via a terminal link, and they can be added or removed via API commands.

 ## Scrolling